Getting an inside look at more than a century of Black history at AFRO News

 "And what's funny is that my grandmother was married to a military serviceman and he ended up being captured on the USS Pueblo," Taylor said.
 "He was captured and was a prisoner of war."

-And off goes curator Oyinda, knowing exactly where to find a piece of Taylor's precious family history.
+And off goes Archives Assistant Oyinda, knowing exactly where to find a piece of Taylor's precious family history.

 "I think it gives you such a sense of pride that my story was worth recording and this is the greatness that we come from," Taylor said.
 "So my grandmother's name is Betty Bussell.
 So, she's been Betty Bussell my whole life and this is where she got the name Bussell.
 The fact that we have one here from 1969, I mean, it just…reiterates that all of the stories that we captured, they put that stuff on record for a reason."